tensorpack/tensorpack/docs/tutorial/trainer.md

    -in the [Input Pipeline](input-source.html) tutorial.
    -You can set the InputSource instead, to customize this behavior.
 	 -->
-Trainers are being redesigned, so the recommended API will likely be changed soon.
+Trainers are being redesigned, this page will be updated soon.

 Existing multi-GPU trainers include the logic of data-parallel training.
 You can enable them by just one line, and all the necessary logic to achieve the best performance was baked into the trainers already.